We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - whole-grain breads, such as seven-grain, cracked wheat, or pumpernickel

 Don’t incorporate too much fiber into your diet at a time — it can have an opposite, constipating effect.
 Instead, try to add a serving every 5 days to allow your digestive tract time to acclimate itself to the increased fiber.

 Cut out irritating foods

-In addition to constipation that makes stools harder to pass, some people struggle with stool that is too loose.
+In addition to constipation that makes stools harder to pass, some people experience stool that’s too loose.
 When this is the case, cutting out foods that can irritate the stomach can help.
-Examples include:
+Examples to cut from your diet include:

 - alcoholic beverages

 - caffeinated drinks, like tea, coffee, and sodas